Qualitative Analysis of the Teacher and Student Roles in Pair Programming: Results

 \DpartnerB{P1}{Not necessarily.}

 \DpartnerA{P3}{So cool!}

 \DpartnerBC{P1}{Er, which is not necessarily that important.
-But if you still want to ensure the data types, in other words you want to say, okay this is really a string that is returned, this is really a float (!!...!!)} \DCodeTwoB{unstructured\_expl}{Push}
+But if you still want to ensure the data types, in other words you want to say, okay this is really a string that is returned, this is really a float (!!...!!)}